-- Step 1 Choose Certificates > System Certificates. - Step 2 The following columns are displayed in the System Certificates window: - Friendly Name: Name of the certificate. - Usage: The services for which this certificate is used. - Portal group tag: Applicable only for certificates that are designated for portal use.
+- Step 1 In the ISE-PIC GUI, click the Menu icon (≡) and choose Certificates > System Certificates. - Step 2 The following columns are displayed in the System Certificates window: - Friendly Name: Name of the certificate. - Usage: The services for which this certificate is used. - Portal group tag: Applicable only for certificates that are designated for portal use.
 This field specifies which certificate has to be used for portals. - Issued To: Common Name of the certificate subject. - Issued By: Common Name of the certificate issuer - Valid From: Date on which the certificate was created, also known as the "Not Before" certificate attribute. - Valid To (Expiration): Expiration date of the certificate, also known as the "Not After" certificate attribute.
 The following icons are displayed next to the expiration date: - Green icon: Expiring in more than 90 days. - Blue icon: Expiring in 90 days or less. - Yellow icon: Expiring in 60 days or less. - Orange icon: Expiring in 30 days or less. - · Red icon: Expired.